anhgelus/anhgelus/README.md

 My portfolio is available [on my website](https://william.herges.fr/).

 My [blog](https://anhgelus.world/) is hosted by Infomaniak, an ethical Swiss company.
-(It's powered by it's own markdown parser, because I can ig?)
+(It's powered by its own markdown parser, because I can ig?)

 ---